relector-tuxnix/meg4/docs/MEG-4_OS.md

 MEG-4 Operating System
 ======================

 It is possible to run MEG-4 as a standalone Operating System.
-See [raspberrypi](../platform/raspberrypi) for an example.
+See [raspberrypi](../platform/raspberrypi) and [baremetal](../platform/baremetal) for an example.
 Here are the required steps:

 Step 1: compile `meg4` as an init process
 -----------------------------------------